Myway LLC participates in Amazon Services LLC Assoc Program. A small commission is received from all affiliate links & 3rd party advertising.

-But this could only work if owners were much more educated about the need to keep un-vaccinated puppies away from public areas and other dogs, as well as (ironically) veterinary clinics.
+In order for this to work, owners would need to be vigilant about keeping un-vaccinated puppies away from public areas and other dogs, as well as (ironically) veterinary clinics.

-A pup who spends 16 weeks un-vaccinated but out-and-about and mixing with other pets is, in my opinion, at risk.
+A pup who spends 16 weeks un-vaccinated but out-and-about and mixing with other pets could be at risk.

-Regardless of these facts, approximately 60% of veterinarians still push for annual vaccinations, rather than the recommended 3 year protocols, and this puts dog owners in a difficult situation, and I believe, our dogs at risk.
+This puts dog owners in a difficult situation, and I believe, our dogs health at risk.

 The side effects of dog vaccinations can be extremely varied and range from mild to severe, occasionally even life-threatening.

-It's impossible to know for sure whether or not your dog will have an adverse reaction to being vaccinated, but some breeds are more at risk than others.
+It's impossible to know for sure whether or not your dog will have an adverse reaction to being vaccinated.

 Breeds susceptible to adverse dog vaccination reactions include: